Are We the Ones Contributing to the Obesity Epidemic?

-According to an article from the American Journal of Preventative medicine (2014), the healthcare industry is ranked fifth out of 20 industries reviewed for having the highest obesity rates (the lowest would be in the art and entertainment world, go figure).
+According to an article from the American Journal of Preventative medicine posted at the Observer website, the healthcare industry is ranked fifth out of 20 industries reviewed for having the highest obesity rates (the lowest would be in the art and entertainment world, go figure).

 It raises the question how healthcare is impacting the obesity epidemic.
 Is it helpful to advise a patient on healthy lifestyles and nutrition when one is an overweight or obese clinician?

 Obesity is a real issue, with rising healthcare costs in the billions (Finklestein, Trogdon, Cohen, & Dietz, 2009).
 Has healthcare acknowledged our possible contribution?